 - You pay any additional costs if you choose to upgrade the standard frames

 Medicare Part B will also cover cataract surgery when performed using either lasers or traditional techniques.
-Again, you pay 20 percent of the Medicare-approved amount and your healthcare provider must accept assignment.
+Again, you pay 20% of the Medicare-approved amount and your healthcare provider must accept assignment.

 Eye exams may be covered for Medicare beneficiaries who have certain medical conditions.
-Coverage is under Medicare Part B. Your provider must accept assignment, the Part B deductible applies, and your out-of-pocket cost is 20 percent of the Medicare-approved amount.
-If you receive services as a hospital outpatient, your out-of-pocket may also include a copayment in addition to your 20 percent Part B coinsurance.
+Coverage is under Medicare Part B. Your provider must accept assignment, the Part B deductible applies, and your out-of-pocket cost is 20% of the Medicare-approved amount.
+If you receive services as a hospital outpatient, your out-of-pocket may also include a copayment in addition to your 20% Part B coinsurance.

 The following vision care is covered by Medicare Part B:

 If you are considered high-risk for glaucoma, Medicare Part B will cover one glaucoma test every 12 months.
 According to Medicare.gov, you are considered high-risk if any of the following describes you:

 - There is a family history of glaucoma

 - You are an African American who is age 50 or older